FCiR25 - Financial Cryptography in Rome 2025

 - Marco Calderini (University of Trento - Italy)

-- Matteo Campanelli (Protocol Labs - Denmark) [TBC]
+- Matteo Campanelli (Offchain Labs - USA)

 - Claude Carlet (Univ. of Paris 8 - France and Univ. of Bergen - Norway)